NoushinShimana/-Academic-Project-JobStore/README.md

-# Academic-Projects
+# Academic-Project-JobStore
-wewdw{DMS(C#); JobStore(This responsive job portal was built using HTML5, CSS, Bootstrap, JavaScrip, JQuery, PHP and hosted in 000webhostapp.com); Rotation.cpp}
+This responsive job portal was built independently using HTML5, CSS, Bootstrap, JavaScrip, JQuery, MySql database, PHP and hosted in 000webhostapp.com